Baker Old Class Collection

 The Baker Old Class collection is a valuable resource for tracing the development and growth of American business and industry from the late nineteenth century to the first half of the twentieth century.
 The rich holdings include trade publications, government documents, corporate histories and publications, and business directories.
 The unique arrangement of the collection brings together books, periodicals, and pamphlets by industry, allowing researchers to readily browse related research materials.

 Using the Baker Old Class Collection

-Access to the Baker Old Class Collection is provided via the Historical Collections Reference Desk in the de Gaspé Beaubien Reading Room on the first floor of Baker Library.
+Access to the Baker Old Class Collection is provided in the de Gaspé Beaubien Reading Room on the first floor of Baker Library.
 Visitors are asked to complete a registration form and present identification with a recent photograph and a current address.
 For more information, please see Planning a Visit.

-Last Updated: July 2005 | Contact: email@example.com
+Last Updated: March 2015 | Contact: email@example.com